CasBlease/Proj3Old/README.md

 Server log still updates properly, just not abbreviated.
-Username reuse not screened out. runLater is present in both GUIClient and GUIServer.
+Username reuse not screened out. runLater is present in both GUIClient and GUIServer. userList doesn't update nor does the view users button update it